Apply now »

 Other requirements for the suitable candidate.
 Experiences below are desirable unless otherwise stated:

-- Educated to NVQ level 3 or equivalent experience in an Electrical or Instrumentation subject and have completed an apprenticeship - Essential
+• Educated to NVQ level 3 or equivalent in Instrumentation, Electronic, Electrical or other relevant discipline. – Essential

-- Demonstrate a sense of urgency whilst never compromising safety or product quality.
+• Must be able to work in a fast-paced environment and demonstrate a sense of urgency whilst never compromising on safety or quality.

 What you need to know